notavailable720/myStory/story.md

 Once upon a time.
 There was a person.
 A royally stupid person.
 His name, was Nikita.
 He attempted to code on his own, but he failed.
-The end.
+To be continued.